7 Steps to Growing Potatoes!

 Year 3 we planted four pounds and got eight pounds.
 Wow, doubling our production is quite a bit more successful than what we’ve experienced, but still, I am losing money on this venture.
 We thought year three was our year, it finally looked like something was happening.

 Each year we bought organic seed potatoes for obvious reasons.
-Each year we thought it would be our year.
-Each year our hopes were high and our returns low.
+Every time we thought it would be our year.
+But our hopes were high and our returns low.
 So what were we doing wrong?

 Let’s talk about Year 4.
 We planted eight pounds of seed and harvested 58 pounds of marvelous potatoes!
 Finally, success!
 The kinds of potatoes we grew included fingerlings, Yukon golds (my favorite) and the red potatoes.